 Who could ever forget the misleading poster with a hand coming out of a toad’s mouth?
-I was a kid when Frogs came out and I remember being anxious to see a giant toad eat a human being — I’m still waiting!
-Talk about false and misleading advertising.
-You should never lie to a child hungry — no pun intended — to see mayhem.
+I was a kid when Frogs came out and I remember being anxious to see a giant toad eat a human being.
+I’m still waiting!
+Talk about false and misleading advertising — you should never lie to a child eager to see a little bit of mayhem.

 The cast is really good.
 It was a delightful surprise to see many familiar faces appear throughout the movie.